patimen/streamdeck-todoist/README.md

-# streamdeck-todoist
+# stream-deck-todoiststatus
-Show the task count for any query in Todoist.
+A plugin for visualizing the counts of tasks in Todoist projects on the Elgato Stream Deck.